 Dogs can suffer from several different diseases that affect the spine or the discs between the individual vertebrae.
 Cartilage is important for keeping the vertebrae moving smoothly, so glucosamine may help to prevent friction and inflammation.

-Traumatic injuries often damage joints, cause inflammation and destroy cartilage.
+Traumatic injuries often damage joints in dogs, cause inflammation and destroy cartilage.
 Because glucosamine is thought to help reduce inflammation and regenerate cartilage (particularly when used in conjunction with chondroitin), it may help injured dogs heal more quickly and thoroughly.

-Be sure to check out our review of the best joint and hip supplements if your pet is suffering from one of the ailments described above.
+Be sure to check out our review of the best joint supplements for dogs if your pet is suffering from one of the ailments described above.

-Generally speaking, glucosamine is considered safe.
+Generally speaking, glucosamine is considered safe for dogs.
 It has been used for humans and dogs for decades, and negative side effects are generally rare and minor in nature.

 It’s also important to use care when handling glucosamine supplements if you or any other members of your family are allergic to shellfish.